plone/volto/docs/source/getting-started/install.md

     yo @plone/volto --canary
     ```

+    See {doc}`../recipes/creating-project` for more advanced options that can be passed to the generator.

 2. Answer the questions when prompted, and provide the name of the new app (folder) to be created.
     For the sake of this documentation, provide `myvoltoproject` as the project name.